StarmanMine142/BedrockIfy/README.md

 Bedrockify also includes "eye-candy" features like the ability use the rotating title screen background in all option screens instead of the boring vanilla dirt background.
 All Features are customizable through the In-Game BedrockIfy Settings Menu!
+*This/These feature/s got added in vanilla Java in later versions of the game
 #### ScreenShots:
 ![HUD](https://github.com/juancarloscp52/BedrockIfy/blob/master/readme%20images/HUD.png)
 ![Bedrock Cauldrons](https://github.com/juancarloscp52/BedrockIfy/blob/1.19.4/readme%20images/cauldrons.png)